vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 * Gone with the Wind
 * 2001: A Space Odyssey
 * Many other documentaries
-* House of the Dragon (it's airing right now and won't finish before I leave; I prefer to start watching when the whole season is available)
+* House of the Dragon
 * More seasons of: The Wire, Westworld, Veep, The Big Bang Theory
 * The Sopranos -- maybe finish Season 1
 * The West Wing (maybe)